 The equipment maintenance technician is responsible for the maintenance and repair of a wide variety of equipment, including warehouse equipment, manufacturing equipment, school equipment, shop, and plant equipment, depending on the sector they work.

 They work in warehouse, factory, manufacturing plants, food manufacturing companies, automobile industry, etc.

-Their job description entails staying abreast of current company policies as they relate to safety, environmental issues, etc. to promote safety in the work place and applying teamwork approach to all work tasks.
+The equipment maintenance technician job description entails staying abreast of current company policies as they relate to safety, environmental issues, etc. to promote safety in the work place and applying teamwork approach to all work tasks.

 They ensure that standard work habits are incorporated towards all job tasks.